mvenera/manual_testing_project/readme.md

 ## 1.4 Test Design

 Functional test cases were created in Zephyr Squad.
-Based on the analysis of the specifications, the test design techniques used for generating test cases are boundary value analysis and use case testing.
+Based on the analysis of the specifications, the test design techniques used for generating test cases are boundary value analysis and use case testing, with positive and negative testing types.

 **Test cases:**